tstrall/strall.com/README.md

 - Any data transfer out from CloudFront (~$0.085/GB after Free Tier)
 - S3 storage and requests (minimal for most static sites)

-Actual charges will depend on your usage and AWS region.
-See [usage](https://strall.com/usage) for real-world examples from this deployment. storage, bandwidth, request volume, and DNS charges.
+Actual charges will depend on your usage and AWS region — including storage, bandwidth, request volume, and DNS charges.
+See [usage](https://strall.com/usage) for real-world examples from this deployment.

 ---